AndyWright360/Flora-and-Fauna/README.md

 - **Discontinued Products:** Admin users can delete products from the database, which is crucial functionality.
 However, this currently removes the product from the order history of any customer who previously purchased it, leading to inaccurate order records.
 While this is not a significant issue for the context of this project, it would be problematic if the site were used as a business.
 To address this, I plan to implement a feature allowing admin users to mark products as discontinued.
 This will remove the product from the website but retain it in the database, ensuring accurate order history for customers.

-- **Wishlist Expansion:** I aim to expand the wishlist functionality, allowing users to create multiple lists for better organisation.
+- **Wishlist Expansion:** I aim to expand the Wishlist functionality, allowing users to create multiple lists for better organisation.
 Users will be able to name, modify, and delete lists, enhancing the feature's usability.

 - **Deals & Offers:** I plan to add functionality for admin users to apply discounts and deals to products easily.
 This will integrate with a newsletter system to inform subscribed customers about new offers